teymurgahramanov/from-node-exporter/README.md

 # From-node exporter

-The From-Node Exporter for Prometheus is designed to probe external endpoints from each Kubernetes node.
+The From-Node Exporter for Prometheus is designed to probe the accessibility of external endpoints from each node of the Kubernetes cluster over TCP, HTTP, and ~~ICMP~~.

-## Why From-node Exporter?
+## How will it be useful?

 While there are other tools like the Blackbox Exporter, the Node Probe Exporter focuses specifically on simplicity and efficiency for Kubernetes node-level probing.
-It's designed to serve a specific use case - ensuring all required endpoints are accessible from every node.
+It's designed to serve a specific use case - ensuring all required endpoints are accessible from every node of your cluster.

 ## Current state

-The Node Probe Exporter focuses exclusively on TCP and HTTP probes and is intentionally kept simple.
-Currently no plans are in place to add additional functionality or metrics, as other tools like the Blackbox Exporter are already comprehensive in their feature set.
+The Node Probe Exporter is intentionally kept simple.
+Currently, no plans are in place to add additional functionality or metrics, except ICMP probe, as other tools like the Blackbox Exporter are already comprehensive in their feature set.

 ## Usage